tombh/tombh.github.io/_posts/2015-11-27-the-sponge-relay.markdown

 ---

-After the roaring success of [Sponge Watch](http://spongewatch.tumblr.com/) I've decided to bring a sponge theme to my global travels.
+After the roaring success of [Sponge Watch](http://spongewatch.tumblr.com/) I've decided to bring a sponge theme to my [journey around the world](/around-the-world).
 When I left my flat in Bristol I took a brand new sponge with me.
 That sponge was then exchanged with a sponge from the host of the next place I stayed at (namely Katja Durrani).
 I then carried that sponge with me to the next host and ceremoniously made another exchange.
 I plan to carry out this relay all around the world.